s3cmd is a popular cross-platform command-line tool for managing S3 and S3-compatible object stores.

 ~/.s3cfg file with the following command:

-If you’re already using s3cmd with another service, you may want to create an alternate configuration file, which you can do by adding the
+If you’re already using s3cmd with another service, you can create an alternate configuration file by adding the

 The script begins by asking for an Access Key and Secret Key.
 If you don’t already have keys, you can generate a set for s3cmd by visiting the control panel’s API page.

 US for the Default Region because the region information isn’t relevant to DigitalOcean.
 If you prefer, you can use the environment variables